Land Tax in Australia: What Every Property Investor Needs to Know in 2026

 NSW: the most investor-friendly state

-New South Wales has the highest threshold at $1,075,000 — meaning most individual investors with a single property pay zero land tax.
+New South Wales has the highest threshold at $1, 075, 000, meaning most individual investors with a single property pay zero land tax.
 The threshold has been fixed from January 2025 and won't change until at least 2027, giving investors certainty.

 One nuance: NSW uses a 3-year average of land values for its assessment, not the current year's value.
 The valuation date is 1 July of the preceding year.
-So if your land value jumped this year, it only partially flows through — the average smooths the peaks.
+So if your land value jumped this year, it only partially flows through, the average smooths the peaks.
 If it dropped, you get some protection too.

-Western Australia: the hidden cost — Metropolitan Region Improvement Tax
+Western Australia: the hidden cost, Metropolitan Region Improvement Tax

-MIT is a separate tax on top of land tax, charged at 0.14% on the taxable value above $300,000 for properties in the Perth metropolitan area.
+MIT is a separate tax on top of land tax, charged at 0.
+14% on the taxable value above $300, 000 for properties in the Perth metropolitan area.
 It funds the cost of providing land for roads, open spaces, parks and public facilities.

-So a Perth investment property with a site value of $450,000 would pay:
+So a Perth investment property with a site value of $450, 000 would pay:

-WA is also notable for having no foreign owner surcharge — one of the only jurisdictions in Australia without one.
+WA is also notable for having no foreign owner surcharge, one of the only jurisdictions in Australia without one.

 Queensland: good news on aggregation

-In 2022, Queensland announced it would include interstate land holdings when calculating land tax rates — meaning if you owned land in NSW, your QLD land tax would be assessed at a higher rate bracket.
+In 2022, Queensland announced it would include interstate land holdings when calculating land tax rates, meaning if you owned land in NSW, your QLD land tax would be assessed at a higher rate bracket.
 This was widely condemned and reversed in 2023.

 QLD now only assesses land within Queensland.
-The $600,000 threshold for individuals means many Brisbane and Queensland investment property owners still pay nothing.
-The company/trust threshold is $350,000 — notably lower.
+The $600, 000 threshold for individuals means many Brisbane and Queensland investment property owners still pay nothing.
+The company/trust threshold is $350, 000, notably lower.

 ACT and Tasmania: what you need to know

-The ACT taxes all land values — there is no tax-free threshold.
-The rate is calculated as a fixed charge plus a variable rate on the unimproved land value, up to 1.26%.
-For a Canberra property with a $500,000 site value, land tax would be roughly $3,500+/year.
+The ACT taxes all land values, there is no tax-free threshold.
+The rate is calculated as a fixed charge plus a variable rate on the unimproved land value, up to 1.
+26%.
+For a Canberra property with a $500, 000 site value, land tax would be roughly $3, 500+/year.

-Tasmania has a $125,000 threshold (updated from $100,000 on 1 July 2025) with rates of 0.45% up to $500,000 and 1.5% above that.
-A $400,000 site value would attract roughly $1,738/year in land tax.
+Tasmania has a $125, 000 threshold (updated from $100, 000 on 1 July 2025) with rates of 0.
+45% up to $500, 000 and 1.
+5% above.
+A $400, 000 site value would attract roughly $1, 738/year in land tax.
 Foreign investors face a 2% surcharge from 2022 onwards.

 The trust and company problem

-If you're holding investment property through a trust or company — which many investors do for asset protection or tax reasons — you'll almost always face less favourable land tax rules:
+If you're holding investment property through a trust or company, which many investors do for asset protection or tax reasons, you'll almost always face less favourable land tax rules:

 How land tax affects negative gearing calculations

-On a Melbourne investment property with a $350,000 site value, that's an extra $1,350/year ($112/month) in holding costs on top of interest, management fees, insurance, and maintenance.
-That's the difference between a pre-tax loss of $8,000 and $9,350.
+On a Melbourne investment property with a $350, 000 site value, That is an extra $1, 350/year ($112/month) in holding costs on top of interest, management fees, insurance, and maintenance.
+That is the difference between a pre-tax loss of $8, 000 and $9, 350.
 At a 39% marginal tax rate, your after-tax cost increases by roughly $525/year.

 Use our Negative Gearing Calculator to run your full numbers including land tax, or check our Land Tax Calculator for your specific state and property.